Aluki Kotierk

-Aluki Kotierk (born 1975) is an Inuk politician.
+Aluki Kotierk (ᐊᓗᒃᑲ ᑯᑎᐊᕐᒃ; born 1975) is an Inuk politician.
 She was born in Iqaluit, Nunavut, but grew up in Igloolik.

 Early life

 Ms. Kotierk was born in Iqaluit, Northwest Territories (now Nunavut) in 1975.
 She holds a bachelor's degree in Native Studies and Comparative Development and a master's degree in Native Studies and Canadian Studies from Trent University in Peterborough, Ontario.

 Career

 Kotierk is the president of Nunavut Tunngavik Incorporated (NTI), and chair of its affiliated companies, including Makigiaqta Inuit Training Corporation, Nunavut Tunngavik Foundation, the Nunavut Inuit Resource Revenue Trust and the Nunavut Elders Supplemental Trust.
 Kotierk's four main areas of focus during her presidency are empowerment, Inuit language and culture, collective healing and Inuit identity.